-The best city in the world has inspired some of the most memorable music ever written and recorded.
-From Sinatra’s “New York, New York” to Jay-Z's “Empire State of Mind,” songs about New York City span genres and generations.
+The city that's called The Big Apple the world has inspired some of the most memorable music ever written and recorded.
+From Frank Sinatra’s “New York, New York” to Jay-Z's “Empire State of Mind,” songs about New York City span genres and generations.

 While this song is often credited to ’Ol Blue Eyes, it was originally written for and performed by Liza Minnelli in Martin Scorsese’s 1977 film "New York, New York."